ManiKantSharma/create-mkx-vite/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the <a href="https://github.com/ManiKantSharma/create-mkx-vite/blob/master/LICENSE" target="_blank" rel="noopener noreferrer">LICENSE</a> file for details.

 ## 👨‍💻 Author